dkandalov/dkandalov.github.io/_posts/2021-12-07-sane-intellij-plugin-development-with-live-plugin.md

 2. compile plugin source code into `.class` file(s)
 3. load plugin classes into newly created classloader and execute the code

 This sounds simple but there are more details at each step.
 In the first place, why do you need to clean up resources from the previous execution?
 The reason for the cleanup is that if a plugin registers, for example, an IDE event listener, there is no way for the garbage collector to know when the listener is no longer used.
 So there is a common pattern in IntelliJ IDEs to pass an instance of `com.intellij.openapi.Disposable` class which represents a lifetime of the listener (or some other resource).
 Each time LivePlugin executes a script, it creates a new `pluginDisposable` object and passes it to the script.
 The script then will need to use it with IDE APIs or add an explicit cleanup callback (e.g. using `.whenDisposed()` function).
-When LivePlugin unloads the script, or before script is executed again, it disposes of `pluginDisposable` from the previous execution.
+When LivePlugin unloads the script, or before script is executed again, it disposes `pluginDisposable` from the previous execution.

 At the next step LivePlugin compiles plugin source code.
 This obviously requires a compiler, so the question is where do you get one?
 At the moment of writing, it seems that all IntelliJ IDEs come with a Kotlin compiler jar.
 But it's not clear if it will always be the case, and it's hard to know when Kotlin jars will be updated in IDE (with potentially breaking changes), so LivePlugin is bundled with its own Kotlin compiler.
 Another question is how to compile code which uses IDE APIs.
 Luckily, since IDE is running on the JVM, it's possible to look up the location of IDE jar files and use them for compilation classpath.
 This is limiting in a sense that you cannot write code for an older or newer version of IDE, but most of the time it's not a problem and compiling again current version of IDE just makes setup much easier.
 LivePlugin can also compile code which uses external libraries or other plugins.